WordPress/gutenberg/packages/scripts/README.md

 It reuses the same logic as `npm pack` command to create an npm package tarball.

-This is how you create a zip for use with a custom plugin update system
+This is how you create a custom root folder inside the zip file.

--   `--zip-root-folder` - When updating a plugin, WordPress expects a folder in the root of the zip file which matches the plugin name.
-The `--zip-root-folder` parameter will create a folder in the root of the zip file that matches your plugin name instead of adding all files to the root.
+- When updating a plugin, WordPress expects a folder in the root of the zip file which matches the plugin name.
+So be aware that this may affect the plugin update process.
+-   `--root-folder` - Add a custom root folder to the zip file.
+-   `npm run plugin-zip` - By default, unzipping your plugin will result in a folder with the same name as your plugin.

--   `npm run plugin-zip --zip-root-folder` - which will use your plugin name as the folder.
+-   `npm run plugin-zip --root-folder=''` - This will create a zip file that has no folder inside, your plugin files will be unzipped directly into the target directory.
--   `npm run plugin-zip --zip-root-folder=plugin-name` - which will allow you to specify a plugin name.
+-   `npm run plugin-zip --root-folder='custom-directory'` - Your plugin will be unzipped into a folder named `custom-directory`.

 ### `start`